 Anything that you weren’t able to sell, it’s time to donate.
 Consider giving the last bit of your kitchenware to family and friends who may be able to use it.
 Any piles of clothes you have left, it’s a good time to take them to the consignment shop.
 Even if you get just 12 bucks off them, that can pay for a seaside meal and a cerveza somewhere on the Mexican coast!

 The question is though – you have the money, you’ve sold it all and stashed it in an untouchable-before-travel savings account.
 Now how to budget for such a journey?

 If you’re reading this to save up for that next vacation, you’re all set.
-We’re glad we could help and safe travels to you! 😊 You’re ready to book, and unlike the rest of us, you’re not technically homeless now with no possessions!
+We hope this could help and safe travels to you! 😊 You’re ready to book, and unlike the rest of us, you’re not technically homeless now with no possessions.

 If you’re going for the long-term life adventure, here’s how we can help: